-The Baratza Sette 30 is a slimmed-down version of the Baratza Sette 270, with fewer grind settings (only 30) and more plastic in the design.
+The Baratza Sette 30 is a slimmed-down version of the 270, with fewer grind adjustments (only 30) and more plastic in the design.
 It also offers timed-based dosing, which is accurate down to 0.1 of a second.
-However, the lack of grind settings makes it challenging to dial your beans in accurately.
-However, this is a good option if you are looking for an espresso grinder on a budget.
+However, the lack of settings makes it challenging to dial your beans in accurately.
+Despite this, it is still a good option if you are looking for an espresso grinder on a budget.

 Baratza Sette 270

 The Baratza Sette 270 offers a considerable step up in the number of grind settings available.
-In addition to the 30 Macro grind adjustments, a second dial offers infinite (stepless) micro-adjustments between each step, giving you the accuracy required to dial in espresso.
-The Sette 270 also has time-based dosing and the option of storing up to three doses, allowing you to easily switch between single or double shots.
+In addition to the 30 Macro grind adjustments, a second dial offers a stepless micro-adjustment between each step, giving you the accuracy required to dial in espresso.
+It also has time-based dosing and the option of storing up to three doses, allowing you to easily switch between single or double shots.

 Baratza Sette 270 Wi

 As we mentioned above, when the Sette series was first released, there were a few glitches, mainly with the Sette 270 Wi model.
 Motors were breaking down, gears weren’t lasting long, and the scales were inaccurate.
-Baratza has addressed these issues by reducing the RPM of the motor in the Baratza Sette 270 Wi and adjusting the build to reduce vibration and improve the accuracy of the scale.
+Baratza has addressed these issues by reducing the RPM of the motor in the Wi and adjusting the build to reduce vibration and improve the accuracy of the scale.
 The gearbox is still a shortcoming, being composed of plastic.
-Despite the rocky start, the Sette series have gone on to shake off the bad rap and prove themselves worthy of consideration.
+Despite the rocky start, the Sette espresso grinders have gone on to shake off the bad rap and prove themselves worthy of consideration.

-Overall, the grind consistency of the Baratza Sette 270 is excellent, especially at the finer grind settings.
+Overall, the grind consistency of the Sette 270 is excellent, especially at the finer settings.
 It is loaded with 40mm Steel Conical Burrs, compliments of the Swiss burr manufacturer Etzinger.
-These burrs produce excellent fluffy and consistent grinds with minimal clumping.
+These burrs produce fluffy and consistent grinds with minimal clumping.
 The grind consistency does drop as the grind size gets coarser.
 This is because this grinder uses an AP (All Purpose) or S1 burr set from Etzinger, primarily designed for espresso.
-If the coarser grind settings are more your mainstay, you would be better to opt for the Baratza Encore or Virtuoso.
-Baratza has now released a new BG (brew grind) or S2 burr set, which can be inserted into the Sette range and is aimed at the coarser grind settings.
+If the coarser settings are more your mainstay, you would be better to opt for the Baratza Encore or Virtuoso, which are better for manual brewing.
+Baratza has now released a new BG (brew grind) or S2 burr set, which can be inserted into the Sette range and is aimed at the coarser settings.

 Quick Grind Time

 One of the standout features of the Baratza Sette 270 is its speedy grind time.
 It grinds at an impressive 3.5g to 5.5g per second- which is on a par with many commercial grinders.
 This is the result of the powerful motor, the direct grind path, and the innovative rotation of the upper burr.
-So while most grinders have a stationary upper burr and a rotating lower burr, the Sette 270 flips this and has a fixed lower burr and a rotating upper burr.
-The Baratza Sette 270 is punching above its weight when it comes to grinding time.
+So while most grinders have a stationary upper burr and a rotating lower burr, the Baratza Sette flips this and has a fixed lower burr and a rotating upper burr.
+This grinder is punching above its weight when it comes to grinding time.